luiscielak/EmpathyTotems/Design-Document.md

 An iterative experiment to understand human emotions technology as an extension of our environment.

+Enable people to understand, share, and increase their level of empathy to one another.

+It is only after we have a deep understanding of our own emotions that we can reach a certain level of empathy.

+Purpose of the Empathy Totem system: collect emotions, convert them to a quantitative rate, and visually display the emotions that are being experienced.

+1. Understand and communicate our own feelings and emotions
+2. Recognize emotions that are being experienced by others around us
+3. Relate ourselves to the feelings of other and provide compassion

+For the user to increase her awareness of their own feelings and be able to communicate them across.

+A mythical totem to represent a person's empathy rate.
+Empathy is seeing the world through other people's eyes.

 <!-- Abstract meta:
     motivation, problem statement, approach, results, conclusions // http://www.ece.cmu.edu/~koopman/essays/abstract.html -or-